ARIZONA BAIL BOND PROCESS

 - The specifics on the collateral you plan to offer as security, such as:

-- Parcel numbers, addresses and listed owners of real estate.
+- Address, parcel numbers, and listed owners of real estate.

 - Appraisals, account numbers, bank or broker phone numbers and addresses.